ElijahCuff/HW-374/README.md

 # HW-374
 Arduino Clone Board Trace - ATmega32u4 Metal USB Device
+a.k.a BAD USB / BadUsb

 ### History
 These small devices are known by many FAKE names on the internet, mostly using the name Arduino ATmega32u4 & Arduino Beetle Board.